keptn/tutorials/site/tutorials/snippets/12/monitoring/setupDynatrace.md

     ![Dynatrace API token scopes](./assets/dt_api_token_scopes.png)

     Name the token and then click **Generate token**.
 Copy and store the generated token securely.

-1. Store your credentials in a Keptn-managed secret by executing the following command.
-The `DT_TENANT` has to be set according to the appropriate pattern:
+1. Determine the Dynatrace tenant URL.
+The value of `DT_TENANT` has to be set according to the appropriate pattern:
     - Dynatrace SaaS tenant (this format is most likely for you): `{your-environment-id}.live.dynatrace.com`
     - Dynatrace-managed tenant: `{your-domain}/e/{your-environment-id}`

+1. Store your credentials in a Keptn-managed secret by executing the following command.
 If running on a Unix/Linux based system, you can use variables for ease of use.
 Naturally, it is also fine to just replace the values in the `keptn` command itself.

     <!-- var DT_TENANT -->
     <!-- var DT_API_TOKEN -->